-A simple solution for removing non-toxic mould from your home is to clean it using a bleach solution.
-Mix 1 part chlorine bleach with 3 parts water and use a stiff bristled brush to scrub the mould from the surfaces of your home.
-When the mould has been eradicated, it is important to rinse the surfaces and dry them thoroughly, in order to prevent the mould from returning.
+A simple solution for removing non-toxic mould from your home is to clean it using a non-toxic, mould cleaning solution.
+When the mould has been eradicated, it is important to dry the surface thoroughly, in order to prevent the mould from returning.

 Once you have treated your mould, it is important to make some changes to the way your room is ventilated, in order to prevent further outbreaks.

 At EnviroVent, we have a range of products that can help to keep your home well-ventilated and mould free.
-For badly-ventilated kitchens and bathrooms, it is definitely worth installing an extractor fan, such as our Cylone 7.
-It effectively tracks and detects water vapour in the atmosphere and comes with a 7 year guarantee, so you can relax in the knowledge that your home is a safe and spore-free environment.
+For badly-ventilated kitchens and bathrooms, it is definitely worth installing an extractor fan, such as our Cyclone 7.
+It effectively tracks and detects water vapour in the atmosphere and comes with a 7-year guarantee, so you can relax in the knowledge that your home is a safe and spore-free environment.